Stone Age in Azerbaijan: Middle Paleolithic

 The Middle Paleolithic era began 100,000 years ago and ended 35 thousand years ago.
 This period is also called the Mousterian culture.
 The lifestyle of people and human settlements of this period have been studied in Karabakh (Tağlar, Azokh and Zar caves), Qazakh (Damjili cave) and Nakhchivan (Qazma cave).
 More than 2000 stone tools and thousands of animal bones belonging to the Mousterian culture were found here.
 Mousterian people spread to the southern slopes of the Lesser Caucasus, from the Mil lowland to Jeyrancol in a large area.
 The main instruments of this era were sharp-pointed tools.
 The main occupation of ancient people during this period was hunting and gathering.

 Upper Palaeolithic

-The Upper Paleolithic in Azerbaijan lasted from 40-35 thousand years ago to 12 thousand years ago.
+The Upper Paleolithic in Azerbaijan lasted from 40 to 35 thousand years ago to 12 thousand years ago.
 The Upper Paleolithic camps in Azerbaijan were represented by both caves and outdoor camps.
 Instruments of the Upper Palaeolithic period were found in Damjili, Zar, and Gobustan camps.
 During this period, the giant deer and the cave bear became extinct, and people started to hunt Caucasus gazelle, roe, deer, mountain goat and other animals.
 The extensive development of hunting caused a division of labour between men and women.
 Men were engaged in hunting, while women were controlling fire, sewing clothes, raising children, and managing the household.